 MuscleSquad 32.5kg Adjustable Dumbbell review TL;DR: if you fancy owning a Bowflex 1090i dumbbell but can’t afford the hefty price tag, the MuscleSquad 32.5kg Adjustable Dumbbell will provide an almost identical similar workout experience for much less.

-Gyms might be reopening but it doesn’t mean everyone will return to the church of iron to build muscle and/or to lose weight.
-Sad news for gym owners but not necessarily for people who would like to workout at home in peace and harmony, not having to wait around for machines in the loud and sweaty gyms.
+Gyms might be reopening, but it doesn’t mean everyone will return to the church of iron to build muscle and/or lose weight straight away, or ever for that matter.
+Sad news for gym owners but not necessarily for people who would like to work out at home in peace, not having to wait around for machines in loud and sweaty gyms.